istio/istio.io/content/en/docs/ambient/architecture/index.md

 1. **Waypoint enabled:** this is a pod that is "Captured" *and* has a {{< gloss "waypoint" >}}waypoint proxy{{< /gloss >}} deployed.
   If a namespace is labeled with `istio.io/use-waypoint` with its default waypoint for the namespace, the waypoint will apply to all pods in the namespace.
   The `istio.io/use-waypoint` label can optionally be set to apply to only a specific service or pod with its desired waypoint.
+  If the `istio.io/use-waypoint` label exists on the namespace and service, the service waypoint takes precedence over the namespace waypoint as long as the service waypoint can capture `service` or `all` traffic.
-  If the `istio.io/use-waypoint` label exists on the namespace and/or service and/or pod, the pod waypoint takes precedence over the service waypoint, which takes precedence over the namespace waypoint.
+  If the `istio.io/use-waypoint` label exists on the namespace and pod, the pod waypoint takes precedence over the namespace waypoint as long as the pod waypoint can capture `workload` or `all` traffic.

 Depending on which category a workload is in, the request path will be different.